bondok-gcp/apigee-ai-gateway/public/TUTORIAL.md

 ## Initialize environment

-After provisioning is finished, let's initialize some Apigee environment variables and create the analytics data collectors for AI proxies.
+After provisioning is finished, let's initialize the environment, enable Model Garden and other services, and create a service account to access our AI models.

 Take a look at the <walkthrough-editor-open-file filePath="script_initialize.sh">script_initialize.sh</walkthrough-editor-open-file> file to see the commands that are run.

+Run this command to initialize the environment:
 ```sh
 source script_initialize.sh
 ```